batoulapps/adhan-js/README.md

 The date parameter passed in should be an instance of the JavaScript `Date` object.
 The year, month, and day values need to be populated.
 All other values will be ignored.
-The year, month and day values should be for the local date that you want prayer times for.
+The year, month and day values should be for the date that you want prayer times for.
 These date values are expected to be for the Gregorian calendar.

 ```js
 var date = new Date();